Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Default value: `'.\config\default graph config.ps1'`
 ## 2.5.
 TrustsToCheckForGroups
-The parameters tells the script which trusted domains should be used to search for mailbox and user group membership.
+List of domains to check for group membership.

-The default value, `'*'` tells the script to query all trusted domains in the Active Directory forest of the logged in user.

-For a custom list of trusted domains, specify them as comma-separated list of strings: `"domain-a.local", "dc=example,dc=com", "domain-b.internal"`.
+If the first entry in the list is '*', all outgoing and bidirectional trusts in the current user's forest are considered.

-When a domain in the custom list starts with a dash or minus (`'-domain-a.local'`), this domain is removed from the list.
+If a string starts with a minus or dash ('-domain-a.local'), the domain after the dash or minus is removed from the list (no wildcards allowed).

-The `'*'` entry in a custom list is only considered when it is the first entry of the list.

-The Active Directory forest of the currently logged in user is always considered, but specific domains can be removed.
+All domains belonging to the Active Directory forest of the currently logged in user are always considered, but specific domains can be removed (`'*', '-childA1.childA.user.forest'`).

-Subdomains of trusted forests are considered per default, but specific domains can be removed.
+When a cross-forest trust is detected by the '*' option, all domains belonging to the trusted forest are considered but specific domains can be removed (`'*', '-childX.trusted.forest'`).

-Default value: `'*'`
+Default value: '*'
 ## 2.6.
 DeleteUserCreatedSignatures
 Shall the script delete signatures which were created by the user itself?